Magaly Rivera, LPRC Executive Director

 As the programing director for the network, Barquín strives to maintain Radio Campesina involved in civic and lobbying activities that benefit the community, as well as coordinate health fairs, activities with local schools and community groups.

-Dr. Federico Subervi is Full Professor at the School of Journalism and Mass Communication at Kent State University, where he is helping develop the doctoral program of the College of Communication and Information.
+Dr. Federico Subervi is a former Professor at the School of Journalism and Mass Communication at Kent State University, where he is helping develop the doctoral program of the College of Communication and Information.
 This year, he also serves as Provost Faculty Associate for Diversity, Equity and Inclusion.
 At his previous job, he was Full Professor and Director of the Center for the Study of Latino Media and Markets at the School of Journalism and Mass Communication, Texas State University.

 Subervi earned his doctorate in Mass Communication at the University of Wisconsin-Madison.
 Since the early 1980s, he has been conducting research, publishing and teaching on a broad range of issues related to the mass media and ethnic minorities, especially Latinos in the United States.
 In addition to more than fifty journal articles, essays, book chapters and reports on these subjects, he is the editor and an author of the book The Mass Media and Latino Politics.
 Studies of U.S. Media Content, Campaign Strategies and Survey Research: 1984-2004.
 He has been Fulbright scholar in Brazil, and in Chile.
 In 2012, the Association for Education in Journalism & Mass Communication honored him with the Lionel L. Barrow, Jr. Award for Distinguished Achievement in Diversity Research and Education.